 Speaker Vetting Requirements:

-• Video demonstrations of previous live coding sessions
+- Video demonstrations of previous live coding or technical sessions

-• References from 3+ events in target industry
+- References from events in your target industry

 Technical Infrastructure Needs:

-• Dedicated 100 Mbps internet connection for speaker
+- Dedicated high-speed internet connection for speaker (minimum 100 Mbps)

-• Audience WiFi supporting 2 devices per attendee
+- Audience WiFi supporting multiple devices per attendee

 Contractual Considerations:

-• IP ownership of AI-generated content during presentation
+- IP ownership of AI-generated content created during presentation

-• Speaker commitment to update content within 30 days of event
+- Speaker commitment to update content close to event date

-Platforms like Crimson Speakers streamline this process by pre-vetting technical capabilities and maintaining updated speaker requirements for AI-focused presenters.
+Platforms like Crimson Speakers streamline this process by pre-vetting technical capabilities and maintaining current speaker profiles for AI-focused presenters.

 Industry-Specific AI Speaker Applications